MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreatePmax.md

   - **Context exclusions (optional)**

     > [!NOTE]
     > Not everyone has excluded content terms yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!

     Context exclusions help ensure your ads show in contexts that are relevant to your business and suitable for your brand.
 Context exclusions consist of excluded content terms and negative keywords.

     Excluded content terms block your ads from showing next to unwanted terms (i.e., page titles).
-For example, if you're selling tech devices and your excluded content term is “faulty tech devices,” then we won't show your ads next to page titles mentioning faulty tech devices.
+For example, if you're selling tech devices and your excluded content term is â€œfaulty tech devices,â€ then we won't show your ads next to page titles mentioning faulty tech devices.
 Any excluded content terms you add will be automatically applied to all campaigns in your account to save you time later.
 For more information about viewing and managing your excluded content terms at the account level, see [About content suitability](hlp_BA_CONC_BrandSafety.md).

     Negative keywords prevent your ads from being shown with certain search queries.
 [Negative phrase match](hlp_BA_CONC_AboutNegativeKeywords.md) is the default negative keyword match type, which you can edit after creating your campaign by going to **Campaigns** > **Negative keywords**.
 See [this article](hlp_BA_CONC_AboutNegativeKeywords.md) to learn more about negative keywords.